Marker-Inc-Korea/RAGchain-docs/ragchain-structure/benchmark/dataset-evaluator/trivia-qa.md

 TriviaQA is a question-answer-evidence triples dataset.
 Questions-answer pairs are collected from 14 trivia and quiz-league websites and evidence are collected from top-k Wikipedia articles and Web search results.
-We use unfiltered version of TriviaQA.
-Because it is not all documents for a given question contain the answer strings contrasted RC(Reading Comprehension) version.
-So unfiltered dataset more appropriate for our RAG task.
+We opt for the unfiltered version of TriviaQA.
+This choice is made because not all documents associated with a particular question contain the answer strings.
+Consequently, the unfiltered version dataset is more suitable for our RAG (Retrieval-Augmented Generation) task compared to the RC (Reading Comprehension) version.

 [HuggingFace](https://huggingface.co/datasets/trivia_qa)<br>
 [Github](https://github.com/mandarjoshi90/triviaqa)<br>